Euston tunnel: Construction

 One of the few above-surface elements of the tunnel will be a three-storey building near Euston railway station, adjacent to the existing West Coast Main Line, which will accommodate a 12 m diameter ventilation shaft from the surface to the twin tunnels below; this structure will also facilitate emergency access to the tunnel along with supporting electrical plant rooms.
 The top of this building will be covered by a green roof, stone-paved courtyard and have an entrance from Park Village East.

+In advance of the tunnel's boring, a smaller 853 m long logistics tunnel is being bored using a separate smaller TBM that will facilitate access between the primary construction compound at Atlas Road and Old Oak Common Station, the launch site for the Northolt East and Euston TBMs, through which construction materials such as the precast concrete lining segments will be brought into the site and spoil removed.
+Boring on the Atlas Road Logistics Tunnel began with the launch of TBM Lydia (formerly TBM Ellie on the Crossrail project before being refurbished for HS2 by Herrenknecht) on 12 April 2023, and finished on 23 January 2024.